wonghunghing/edusphere/README.md

-# 🎓 Edusphere Educational Chatbot
+# 🎓 Edusphere Educational

-An interactive educational assistant powered by OpenAI's GPT-3.5, built with Streamlit.
+An interactive educational assistant built with Streamlit.
 This chatbot provides personalized tutoring across multiple subjects with an engaging visual interface.

 ## 🌟 Features